stschmaltz/dme-mastra/README.md

 # dme-mastra

-A modular agent-based weather assistant built with the Mastra framework.
-This project demonstrates how to create AI agents with memory, tool usage, and external API integration using TypeScript.
+A modular agent-based D&D loot assistant built with the Mastra framework.
+This project demonstrates how to create AI agents that leverage SRD data and LLM generation for creating treasure.

 ## Features

-- Uses OpenAI GPT-4o for natural language understanding
+- Uses OpenAI GPT for natural language understanding and loot generation
-- Integrates with Open-Meteo APIs for real-time weather data
+- Utilizes SRD (System Reference Document) data for D&D content
-- Persistent memory with LibSQL
+- Persistent memory with LibSQL (if applicable, otherwise remove)
 - Extensible tool and agent architecture

 ## Project Structure